 Cast iron cookware

-has been around since the 1800s, and it’s wonderfully non-stick when used correctly.
+Lastly, cast iron cookware is wonderfully non-stick when used correctly.
 The keys to taking advantage of cast iron’s non-stick magic are …

 - Be sure the pan is well seasoned.
 Most cast iron pans sold today are already seasoned, but if you happen to inherit one or find an old one at an estate sale that looks abused, you can easily restore it to its earlier glory.
 Give it a good scrubbing with soap and hot water and a scouring pad, then season it by rubbing a thin coating of oil on it and putting it into a warm oven for an hour.
 You can also deep fry something in it.
 Basically, you want to get oil into the iron.
 So, the more you use your cast iron cookware, the more seasoned it gets, and the better the non-stick surface becomes.